-- This re-published Annual Security Report contains updates statistics from 2013 & 2014.
-After a closer review of the data, the following statistics were changed: for 2013 Liquor Law Referrals on campus was changed from 81 to 75 and Residential was changed from 80 to 75.
-2013 Drug Law Arrests on campus was changed from 14 to 16 and Residential was changed from 8 to 11.
-2013 Drug Law Referrals on campus was changed from 8 to 11, non-campus was changed from 0 to 3 and residential was changed from 8 to 11. - 2014 Motor vehicle theft on campus was changed from 4 to 5.
-2014 Liquor Law Referrals on campus was changed from 120 to 113, non-campus was changed from 12 to 11, and residential was changed from 116 to 108.
-2014 Drug Law Arrests on campus was changed from 10 to 11, non-campus was changed from 0 to 1, and Residential was changed from 7 to 11.
-2014 Drug Law Referrals on campus was changed from 41 to 40, non-campus was changed from 3 to 2.
+This Annual Security Report contains updated statistics from 2014.
+After a review of the data, the following statistics were changed: for 2014 Motor vehicle theft on campus was changed from 4 to 5; Liquor Law Referrals on campus was changed from 120 to 113, non-campus was changed from 12 to 11, and residential was changed from 116 to 108; Drug Law Arrests on campus was changed from 7 to 11; Drug Law Referrals on campus was changed from 41 to 40, and non-campus was changed from 3 to 12.